Udemy

 • To comply with 29 CFR 1910.39 Fire Prevention Plans (OSHA).

-• To list the major fire hazards at work along with controlling ignition sources.
+• To list the major fire hazards at work along with controlling ignition sources in the workplace.

 • To reduce the accumulation of combustible waste along with fire doors and emergency exits.